abhranja-sudo/Fraud-Detection-Pipeline/README.md

        https://drive.google.com/file/d/1dk7XPEG972WI_17brOxARNnW4TbvRoTD/view?usp=sharing

-* unzip the file and place the data package under /Fraud-Detection-Pipeline/data (data folder will need to be created and placed under project)
+* unzip the file and place the extracted package  under /Fraud-Detection-Pipeline/data (data folder may need to be created if project is downloaded from git)